BUL - Update

 Representative of Ireland to the Palestinian Authority was present for the

-Cooperation Ireland funded the establishment of this center whose aim is “to
+Development Cooperation Ireland funded the establishment of this center whose

-contribute to the emergence of Palestine’s national and cultural identity.
-We
+aim is “to contribute to the emergence of Palestine’s national and cultural

-see the role of the center as providing a showcase for this heritage.”
-Six
+identity.
+We see the role of the center as providing a showcase for this

-additional display panels have been completed and more artifacts including a
+heritage.”
+Six additional display panels have been completed and more artifacts

-grinder and Palestinian embroidery were donated recently.
-The guests including
+including a grinder and Palestinian embroidery were donated recently.
+The

-members of the Board of Trustees, faculty and staff, and representatives of
+guests including members of the Board of Trustees, faculty and staff, and

 LIBRARY SKILLS